05 February,2026 08:14 PM IST | Mumbai | mid-day online correspondent

 In another recent incident, metro services in Lucknow were disrupted when a kite string fell on a high-tension line, forcing trains to halt mid-route.

-Humans are also affected - 45-year-old Bharat Kadam was seriously cut by manja on the Andheri flyover, though his windpipe was spared.
-The life of a five year old in Hyderabad was claimed due to nylon kite strings.
+In a similar incident, 45-year-old Bharat Kadam was seriously cut by manja on the Andheri flyover, though his windpipe was spared.
+The life of a five-year-old in Hyderabad was claimed due to nylon kite strings.
 They cause multiple deaths annually.
 In Gujarat, four people, including children, died during Uttarayan, and emergency cases rose 33 percent due to kite strings, falls, and electrocutions.
-Activists call for stricter enforcement and awareness campaigns.
+Activists have called for stricter enforcement and awareness campaigns.

-During Makar Sankranti, Mumbai NGOs rescued over 50 injured birds.
-A sub-adult macaque was critically injured after getting entangled in a kite string near Sanjay Gandhi National Park on Jan 27.
-Multiple cases like these surface and despite bans, glass, Chinese, and nylon manja continue to be used, harming animals and humans, says Advocate Pawan Sharma of RAWW.
+During Makar Sankranti, Mumbai NGOs had rescued over 50 injured birds.
+A sub-adult macaque was critically injured after getting entangled in a kite string near Sanjay Gandhi National Park on January 27.
+Multiple cases like these surface and despite bans, glass, Chinese, and nylon manja continue to be used, harming animals and humans, said Advocate Pawan Sharma of RAWW.

 (With PTI Inputs)